microsoft/finops-toolkit/docs/_docs/focus/README.md

 title: FOCUS
 has_children: true
 nav_order: zzz
-description: 'About FOCUS, the FinOps Open Cost + Usage Specification.'
+description: 'Cloud agnostics format for cost and usage data.'
 permalink: /focus
 ---

-<span class="fs-9 d-block mb-4">FinOps Open Cost + Usage Specification</span>
+<span class="fs-9 d-block mb-4">FinOps Open Cost and Usage Specification</span>
 Learn about the new billing data specification that will make it easier to understand and optimize cost and usage across any cloud, SaaS, or on-prem provider.
 {: .fs-6 .fw-300 }